ksnavely/serly/README.md

 serly is an OTP application which serves up TLS/SSL TCP sockets to a callback function.
-The application config, serly.config, details which port and x509 certificate/key to use for the created sockets.
+The application config, serly.config, specifies which port and x509 certificate/key to use for the created sockets.

 This application is pretty new so it may not handle all socket